How is Zeffy free?

 • Good Neighbor Grants: These grants support local tax-exempt environmental projects, education initiatives, or community programs.
 They also offer charitable contributions to police and fire departments, school programs, and wildlife education.

-• Local Partnerships: Collaborates with other companies, governments, and local charities to invest in programs that promote the economic growth of local communities and improve social conditions.
+• Local Partnerships: Collaborates with other companies, governments, and community organizations to invest in programs promoting local sports-focused nonprofits' economic growth and improving social conditions.

 6. Disney